Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 👉 Best Area For Accommodation Options | ✨ Best Anaheim Resort Hotels: Desert Palms Hotel & SuitesThe Westin Anaheim ResortSheraton Park Hotel

-This area is home to the Disneyland Resort park and hundreds of dining options on Harbor Boulevard and Katella Street.
+This area is home to the Disneyland Resort Park and hundreds of dining options on Harbor Boulevard and Katella Street.
 The Anaheim Resort Area was designed specifically with tourism in mind.
+You will always find things to do in this neighborhood, adding to your enjoyable Disneyland experience.

 Pros of Staying in the Anaheim Resort Area:

-• There are hundreds of hotel options available
+• Many hotel options available

-• Close to the Disneyland theme parks
+• Close to the parks

-• Many dining options available in the surrounding area or at hotel restaurants
+• Many dining options in the area

 Cons of Staying in the Anaheim Resort Area: